30th Bombardment Squadron: Battle of the Philippines

+A B-17D being loaded with bombs (Note: Note the Fortress is parked in a rough, dirt area and the early M1917 helmet and prewar uniform worn by one of the ground crew indicating the photo was taken in a combat area in the first few weeks of the war.
+Probably taken at Del Monte Airfield.)

 The 30th Bombardment Squadron had its B-17D aircraft on the line at Clark Field on 8 December 1941 when word was received at headquarters from Hawaii about 0400 of the Japanese attack on Pearl Harbor.
+(Note: There is some controversy over the disposition of B-17s at Clark this day.
+General Brereton, commander of Far East Air Force, stated he sought permission to attack Formosa with the bombers at Clark on 8 December, and was ordered to prepare for the attack, but that General Sutherland would seek permission to fly the mission from General MacArthur, commander of United States Army Forces in the Far East before it could be launched.
+General Sutherland, MacArthur's Chief of Staff, stated following the war that all B-17s had been ordered to withdraw from Clark to Del Monte Airfield, not just the two squadrons that deployed there.
+At Del Monte, they would be out of range of Japanese attacks, but could stage through Clark for attacks on Formosa.
+Edmonds, pp. 85–87.)
 A little before 0800, the radar at Iba Airfield informed the Air Warning Service at Nielson Field that at least 30 Japanese aircraft were flying south over Luzon apparently headed for Clark Field.
 Immediate orders were to prepare the squadron's planes for attack, but that no offensive action could be taken until they were fired upon.
 In order to prevent them from being destroyed on the ground by a Japanese air attack, at about 0800, the 30th's planes began to launch, with orders to remain in the area on the Clark tower radio frequency.
 By 1030 Japanese bombers had attacked Philippine Air Force bases, and the airborne B-17s returned to Clark.